hedge-dev/XenosRecomp/README.md

 - A flag indicating that the `NORMAL`, `TANGENT`, and `BINORMAL` semantics use the `R11G11B10` vertex format, enabling manual unpacking in the vertex shader.
 - A flag indicating that the pixel shader performs alpha testing.
 Since modern desktop hardware lacks a fixed function pipeline for alpha testing, this flag inserts a "less than alpha threshold" check at the end of the pixel shader.
 Additional comparison types may need to be implemented depending on the target game.

 While specialization constants are straightforward to implement in SPIR-V, DXIL lacks native support for them.
-This is solved by compiling shaders as libraries with a declared but unimplemented function that returns the specialization constant value.
+This is solved by compiling shaders as libraries with a declared, but unimplemented function that returns the specialization constant value.
 At runtime, Unleashed Recompiled generates an implementation of this function, compiles it into a library, and links it with the shader to produce a final specialized shader binary.
 For more details on this technique, [check out this article](https://therealmjp.github.io/posts/dxil-linking/).

 ### Other Unimplemented Features